Back to blog

 1000 concurrent in-flight requests

-This is why adding servers does not always help.
-More servers increase the number of concurrent calls hitting the dependency that is already slow.
+This is why adding servers tracks the bottleneck rather than relieving it.
+Each new server simply opens more concurrent calls into the dependency that is already slow.

 Rate limiting is admission control

-Rate limiting decides which requests enter the system.
-It answers:
+Rate limiting decides which requests are allowed in.
+It answers a single question:

 Should this request be allowed to enter the system right now?

-A simple token bucket gives each caller a burst allowance and a refill rate.
+A token bucket is a gentle way to express this.
+It gives each caller a burst allowance and a steady refill rate.

 import time